Lutenist & Guitarist

 While studying the classical guitar at Trinity Laban he was introduced to historical plucked instruments, an interest he pursued during a postgraduate degree at the Guildhall School of Music & Drama, graduating in 2016 and welcomed back as a professor in 2021.
 Now in demand as a soloist, chamber musician and continuo player, his playing has been described as ‘sensuous and vivid’ (The Guardian), ‘Eloquent’ (BBC Music Magazine) and ‘Mesmerising’ (Opera Today).

 Toby has performed with most of the principal period instrument ensembles in the UK and beyond, as well as with many symphony orchestras, opera companies and ballet companies.
-Highlights have included touring over a dozen shows around the country with English Touring Opera from 2016 - 2023, joining the orchestra of the Royal Opera House for a new ballet featuring the music of Henry Purcell in 2019, and performing at the BBC Proms 2022 with La Nuova Musica.
+Highlights have included touring over a dozen shows around the country with English Touring Opera from 2016 - 2023, joining the orchestra of the Royal Opera House for Handel’s Jepthah in 2023, and performing at the BBC Proms 2022 with La Nuova Musica.
 He is a member of Ceruleo, Lux Musicae London and Ensemble Augelletti, works frequently with vocal groups Fieri Consort and Ensemble Pro Victoria, and has appeared on recordings with all of these groups.

 Toby is a professor at the Guildhall school of Music & Drama, specialising in guitar chamber music.
 His duties include organising concerts, coaching guitarists in a variety of ensembles, overseeing and encouraging creative collaborations, and working in the historical performance department teaching basso continuo practice.
 He is delighted to share his passion for chamber music and collaboration with the next generation of musicians.
-He has coached chamber music and assisted with the lute class at Dartington International Summer School, an association which continues in 2023.
+He has coached chamber music and assisted with the lute class at Dartington International Summer School.
 From 2014-2018 he worked for the charity Live Music Now as part of a Flute & Guitar duo, totalling over a hundred performances in care home and SEND school settings: a formative experience.
+Passionate about the arts being open to everyone, Toby is an Arts Emergency mentor.

 Settled in Greenwich, south-east London with his wife and collaborator, harpist Aileen Henry, Toby’s interests outside of music include reading, cooking and travelling, though when not working he generally tries to do as little as possible.